Kubernetes Deployment

 -

-Create secret files in
+Create secret files from the templates in

 secret/directory:mir.secret.yaml— Mir service credentialssurreal.secret.yaml— SurrealDB credentialsinflux.secret.yaml— InfluxDB credentials